Sowinski93/google-homepage/README.md

-Build the Google homepage based on develepor tools in web browser.
+Build the Google homepage based on developer tools in web browser.